-Planning applications which are recommended for refusal because information needed to determine the application has not be submitted with the application or information needed by a consultee to determine the application has not been submitted following a reasonable request for the information, cannot be called in for decision by the Planning Committee.
+Planning applications which are recommended for refusal because information needed to determine the application has not been submitted with the application or information needed by a consultee to determine the application has not been submitted following a reasonable request for the information, cannot be called in for decision by the Planning Committee.

-(1c) Proposal is unacceptable
+(3) Proposal is unacceptable

 A proposal that is fundamentally unacceptable in planning terms, taking account of the Development Plan and all other material considerations will be progressed to an opinion to refuse planning permission.
 Consultee responses will be critically assessed to ensure that requests are not issued for amendments/additional information that will not alter a planning view to refuse planning permission.
-Applications in this category will be considered at the earliest opportunity.
+Applications in this category will be considered at the earliest opportunity and Case Officers will contact applicants/agents at the earliest opportunity and advise them of the recommendation and allow opportunity to withdraw the application.